dumith-eranga/talks/tdd/presentation.md

 <!--
     Why Accounting?
-    - a high risky job.
+    - a high risky career.

     Practices:
         - A doctor washing hands before a surgery.